qinjinze/alog/README.md

 1. Supports printing color logs on Linux, Windows, and IDEA terminals, and has not been tested on other vscodes

-2. Implement log writing to the database, which involves writing to MySQL and PostgreSQL.
-It is not recommended to use MySQL to store logs for medium to large projects，The next version will add log writing to the ES database
+2. Support log writing to the database.
+Most companies use MySQL, which is supported by default without any special requirements.
+It is recommended to use PostgreSQL or ES databases.
+If using a database other than the default, please modify the model. go and file. go files, file. go file at line 637 or 672

 3. Implement file write splitting based on size and number of log lines written or daily splitting, which can be customized.
 If not customized, default parameters will be used

-4. And implement websocket to track real-time logs of a certain user or device.
+4. Support websocket for real-time tracking of user or device logs.
 The web client needs to implement it themselves.
 If there is a need, you can contact me via email: 310508138@qq.com
+   If it is a local test, you can directly access: http://127.0.0.1:12345/logWebsocket?sn= "Admin"
+   SN is the device number or username, and it is determined whether to perform verification based on personal needs.
+By default, verification is not performed and can be accessed directly.
+To verify, you can modify the verification logic in line 922 of the file. go file.

 If you need to generate a log file or write data to a database, file, or websocket to send to the client, you need to copy the configuration file to your own project.
 The configuration file is currently located in the directory/conf/app. conf